Any member of our private client property team may advise on the day-to-day conduct of your matter, under the supervision of partner, Clare Breeze

 - drafting or reviewing the contract/mortgage deed and (where appropriate) negotiating its terms;

-- undertaking due diligence or responding to the purchaser’s or lender’s enquiries about the property;
+- undertaking due diligence (to include but not limited to a title review, commissioning and reviewing appropriate property searches, raising appropriate enquiries and reviewing replies) or responding to the purchaser’s or lender’s enquires about the property;

 - taking appropriate legal steps to correct or mitigate defects in title;